 All clients need to register in our scheduling system before they attend their first consultation.
-If you are planning to visit without an appointment you may have to wait for an opening, especially later in the semester.
-Make sure you attend the session you schedule.
-The system will lock you out if you miss three appointments in a row.
-If you are locked out, you will need to contact the CWE director to have your account unlocked.
+If you are planning to visit without an appointment, then you may have to wait for an opening, especially later in the semester.
+The system will lock you out if you miss three appointments.
+If you are locked out, you will need to contact the CWE director.

-All consultations are recorded in our system, and a copy of the notes from the meeting are sent to the professor of the course via email.
-Keep your hard copy of the Client Report Form as verification of the consultation.
+All consultations are recorded in our online system, and a copy is sent to the professor of the course via email.
+Keep your paper copy of the Client Report Form as verification of the consultation.
 We cannot notify your professor of your participation if you do not have an account.

 In-House and Online Consultations

-In-House consultations are scheduled at 30 minute increments; Online Consultations (for students living outside the Shoals region) are scheduled at 1 hour increments.
+In-house consultations are scheduled at 30-minute increments, and online consultations (for distance learners) are scheduled at 1-hour increments.
 Although you may not use the entire time, you should plan and expect to stay.
-The more you work, and the more questions you ask, the more you will learn.
+The more you work and the more questions you ask, the more you will learn.

 Over the course of an assignment, we recommend a three-visit sequence.
 Visit the first time to get started on the assignment, visit again for revision feedback, and return one last time to get help with editing and style issues.